Part X – Conclusion

 - Third Annual Fred Dunbar Memorial Lecture in Law and Economics (3/31/2015)

-- REVISION: Principal Costs and Governance Structures in the Theory of the Firm April 25, 2015This post appeared first on Fordham Corporate Law BlogThis Article offers a new theory of the optimal division of control between investors and managers in a business firm.
+- REVISION: Principal Costs May 5, 2015This post appeared first on Fordham Corporate Law BlogThis Article offers a new theory of the optimal division of control between investors and managers in a business firm.
 We argue that the optimal division of control minimizes the sum of agency costs and what we call principal costs.
 Principal costs arise when investors exercise control […]Richard C. Squire

 Highlights From Previous Books